-An illustrated timeline: 14 things we’ll always remember about life during the pandemic
+14 things we’ll always remember about pandemic life

 Since March, we’ve been riding the highs and lows of the corona-coaster.
 From isolation blues to real fear of catching COVID-19, this has been a trying chapter for everyone, including branding agencies like ours.
 And, as restrictions seem to change daily, we’re finding ourselves constantly adapting to the “new normal” and navigating life during the pandemic.